I care about effectively employing my efforts in ways that will improve the world.

 If you're a tech recruiter, please respond to these two quick questions, and I will get back to you!

-poverty alleviation:I'm currently enrolled in MIT's MicroMasters Program in Data, Economics, and Development Policy because I hope to gain a better understanding on how to be more effective about supporting and developing poverty alleviation policies.
-I'm interested in ways of decreasing the inequality gap, paying special attention to people living in extreme poverty.
-I think about running tech internship projects in the global south while having a fitting pedagogical ethos, teaching farmers about permaculture and supporting them with an NGO and increasing internet access in the world.
+I'm currently enrolled in MIT's MicroMasters Program in Data, Economics, and Development Policy because I hope to gain a better understanding on how to be more effective about supporting and developing poverty alleviation policies.
+I care about support people from unprivileged backgrounds by having a fitting pedagogical ethos to their contexts, teaching farmers about permaculture and supporting them with community and grants and increasing internet access in the world.

-open knowledge:I'm driven by meaning and I find a lot of significance and love in the open/libre internet.
+open knowledge:I find a lot of significance and love in the open/libre internet.
 Liberating knowledge and fostering cultural and scientific development deeply resonates with many of my personal principles and working towards making the digital world more accessible and comfortable for all is a very fulfilling mission to me.

 My main form of action on this front has been the advocacy of both the ethos and the practice of open source and open science.